wangliang1124/Test-Field/interview.md

 > https://stackoverflow.com/questions/748175/asynchronous-vs-synchronous-execution-what-does-it-really-mean

-* What is event loop?
+* 40.What is event loop?
 What is the difference between call stack and task queue?

 > Event loop is how JavaScript with single-threaded performs tasks without blocking.